swseighman/Native-Image-Windows-10/README.md

 ![](images/Screenshot2020-11-30120448.png)
 ![](images/Screenshot2020-11-30120522.png)

-Scroll to the bottom and make certain ‘**Windows 10 SDK**’ is installed and make certain the builld tools are installed (see **Installation Details** on the right of the window).
+Scroll to the bottom and make certain ‘**Windows 10 SDK**’ is installed and confirm the build tools are installed (see **Installation Details** on the right of the window).

 ![](images/Screenshot2020-11-17222749.png)